emtee40/SurvivalManual-wiki/Apps.md

 **Make sure that the games work offline.
 Also, be careful not to run out of battery when you really need it.**

+### Instant Messaging

+Most instant messaging apps (such as Telegram and WhatsApp) rely on centralized servers for facilitating communication between the participants.
+In a survival situation, it's likely that these servers would become unavailable rendering those apps useless.

+[Briar](https://briarproject.org/) is a decentralized instant messaging app which communicates directly between two or more Android smartphones or tablets using TOR, Wi-Fi or Bluetooth.
+Bluetooth pairs devices directly, though is limited to a range of just 10 meters (33 feet).
+Briar is available to download from [F-Droid](https://briarproject.org/installing-briar-via-f-droid/) and [Google Play](https://play.google.com/store/apps/details?id=org.briarproject.briar.android).
+If you are installing via F-Droid, you will need this link: fdroidrepos://briarproject.org/fdroid/repo?fingerprint=1FB874BEE7276D28ECB2C9B06E8A122EC4BCB4008161436CE474C257CBF49BD6

 ### Light

 A phone's flashlight can bring light into the dark when you do not have a real flashlight on you.
 There are many flashlight apps on F-Droid.
 Including [Trail Sense](https://github.com/ligi/SurvivalManual/wiki/Apps#trailsense)